Selfish (Justin Timberlake song): Live performances

 On January 19, 2024, Timberlake performed a free one-night-only concert at the Orpheum in Memphis where he live-debuted the new single after teasing a new project on social media in previous days.
 On January 27, 2024, Timberlake performed the single on Saturday Night Live.
 The performance was introduced by Jimmy Fallon.
 Timberlake performed the song on the February 23, 2024 episode of the UK's The Graham Norton Show.
 In April 2024, Timberlake opened the iHeartRadio Music Awards, performing the single, as well as "No Angels", the second single off of Everything I Thought It Was.
-Timberlake also performs the song on his seventh concert tour, The Forget Tomorrow World Tour (2024).
+Timberlake also performed the song on his seventh concert tour, The Forget Tomorrow World Tour (2024).

 Chart performance

-In the United States, "Selfish" debuted and peaked at number 19 on the Billboard Hot 100, marking Timberlake's highest debut in six years on the chart.
+In the United States, "Selfish" debuted and peaked at number 19 on the Billboard Hot 100.
 It became his 39th career solo entry on the Hot 100 and his 29th to reach the top 40.
 In Canada, the track debuted and peaked at number 22 on the Canadian Hot 100.

 In the United Kingdom, "Selfish" debuted at number 47 on the UK Singles Downloads Chart and number 51 on the Singles Sales Chart on January 26, 2024.
 On January 29, 2024, the song appeared at number 35 on the country's Singles Midweek Chart and ended up debuting at number 37 on the main chart on February 2, 2024; it appeared on that chart for nine weeks.
 "Selfish" climbed to its eventual peak at number 29 in the following week.
 Six weeks after its release, the song peaked at number 5 on the UK Singles Downloads Chart.